parkerlewis9/Prototypal-Inheritance/README.md

 ## The `new` Keyword

 The functionality of the `new` keyword when used with a constructor function natively sets up this prototype chain for us and gives us a view into how to achieve inheritance in JavaScript.
-The characteristic of interest of the `new` keyword is it’s setting of the .\_\_proto\_\_ property.
-When using the `new` keyword, *the new object being created’s .\_\_proto\_\_ property is set to point to the .prototype property of it’s constructor function*.
+The characteristic of interest of the `new` keyword is its setting of the .\_\_proto\_\_ property.
+When using the `new` keyword, *the new object being created’s .\_\_proto\_\_ property is set to point to the .prototype property of its constructor function*.
 This allows the prototype chain to do its work as stated above.

 ```
 - new Keyword -